roman-milk/roman-milk.github.io/carin.md

+===

- ****** A Story for Carin Ch.
-03 ****** bydawn1958© This story is a request from Carin.
+This story is a request from Carin.
 For many years she was not happy with what she was or who she was, but today Carin wants the world to know she is very content with the young woman she has become.

  A Story For Carin - Chapter Three